 Links should be provided, clearly demonstrating how the resource is publicly accessible, e.g. via relevant web portals and/or licences.
 Where available, download data or access statistics should be provided or other evidence of take up or adoption.

-Work is regarded as published if it is traceable in ordinary catalogues and if copies are obtainable at the time of application, or at some previous time, by members of the public through normal trade channels; proofs of papers and pre-prints not yet published are not submissible.
+All research and research-led publications that are publicly available** for consideration (i.e. copies are obtainable at the time of application, or at some previous time, by members of the public through normal trade channels) can be included in your publications list.

 For disciplines where the communication of research results is not, or is only partly, in the form of conventional scholarly publication, other forms of contribution should be listed.

-*It is recognised that page numbers and numbers of pages may not be available for on-line publications.
+*It is recognised that page numbers may not be available for online publications.

 You should provide a list of contributions other than in teaching and scholarship undertaken in your Institution/School/University and any service to the academic community outside the University that you wish to have considered.
-This service may include public engagement work.
+This might include service on the central University bodies, working parties, reviews, engagement in widening participation activity, the design and delivery of outreach programmes, contribution to the subject undertaken outside the University, editorial work, contribution to academic societies and meetings, details of research management, of research groups, and the creation and management of multi-institutional national/international research facilities.
+It may also include public engagement work.

 If you hold an Honorary NHS consultant contract you should include details of your participation in regional and national committees (e.g. Royal Colleges, General Medical Council) and bodies concerned with undergraduate and postgraduate medical education, as well as details of your clinical duties.